magento/merchdocs/src/stores/compliance-ccpa-guide.md

 1. Identify each point in the [customer journey]({% link getting-started/quick-tour.md -%}) where personal information is collected, and the type of information that is collected at each step.

     Visitors to your site must be notified in advance, or at the point of data collection.
 For example, a Magento store without custom integrations collects personal information when a customer account is created, and during checkout.
 If your store has custom integrations, there might be additional data items and attributes to identify.

 1. Although the following topics were written to help Magento merchants in the EU comply with the GDPR, they can be adapted for CCPA compliance.
 For data flow diagrams and technical information about database entities, see the topic for your version of Magento.

-      - [Data Flow Diagrams][2] (Magento 2.x)
+      - [Personal Information Reference (Magento 2.x)][1]
-      - [Data Flow Diagrams][3] (Magento 1.x)
+      - [Personal Information Reference (Magento 1.x)][2]

     ![]({% link images/images/gdpr-frontend-data-entry-points.png %}){: .zoom}
     _Storefront Data Entry Points_